Urban Habitat for the House-Free

 Using permaculture principles and green nomadic skills each campus is to have a minimally built infrastructure consisting of the basic shared utilities required for safe group assembly and sustainable sanitation.

-immediate and deep, long-term solution.
+is both an immediate and deep, long-term solution.

 The Commons offers great hope for the future, providing practical, effective forms of governance and resource management that can address the growing failures of both the fundamentalist market order and our centralized, hierarchical institutions.